Boundary Criticality in the 2d Random Quantum Ising Model

 The edge of a critical system whose bulk is poised at a phase transition, can exhibit multiple different classes of types of boundary criticality with distinct universal scaling properties~\cite{diehl1989semiinfinite, deng2005surface, deng2006bulk,ohno19841, landau1989monte}.
 For example, a (quantum) Ising model in two or spatial dimensions has an extensive boundary that is capable of supporting its own long-range magnetic order independent from the bulk.
 This leads to multiple distinct classes of boundary criticality depending, for example, on whether or not the boundary has long-range order.
 While the study of boundary criticality has a long history~\cite{diehl1997thetheory, cardy1996scaling}, there has been a recent resurgence of interest in exploring boundary criticality near the lower-critical dimension~\cite{metlitski2022on, sun2022quantum}, the influence of symmetry-enriched criticality and topological edge states on boundary \emph{quantum} criticality~\cite{weber2018nonordinary}, and boundary-distinctions between Higgs and confined phases of gauge theories~\cite{verresen2022higgs}.
 Analyzing boundary criticality in quantum many-body settings more than one spatial dimension presents challenging for both analytic and numerical schemes.
 The inherent mixed-dimensionality that makes it challenging to employ standard analytic schemes such as dimensional regularization.
 Moreover, in numerics, strong finite size effects also make it hard to cleanly disentangle bulk- and boundary- criticality.

 In this work, we adapt the strong-disorder real-space renormalization group (RG) approach~\cite{ma1980lowtemperature,fisher1992random,fisher1995critical,motrunich2000infinite} to study boundary criticality in disordered quantum systems, demonstrating this approach to map out the boundary phase diagram and critical scaling properties of a 2d Ferromagnetic Ising model with random- exchange interactions and transverse fields.
 In addition to possible relevance to disordered quantum magnetic materials, this approach provides a rare example of asymptotically exact technique for extracting boundary criticality in a 2d quantum system.
 As with other low-dimensional strong-disorder RG approaches, the approximations of this technique are controlled by a flow to asymptotically-infinite randomness.
-While strong-disorder RG schemes can be analyzed analytically in $1d$, in $2d$ numerical implementation appears necessary.
+While strong-disorder RG schemes can be analyzed analytically in $1d$, numerical implementation appears necessary in $2d$, with only recent developments addressing this problem analytically~\cite{pandey2023random}.
 However, unlike direct simulation of the quantum many-body problem, whose complexity scales exponentially in the number of spins, the numerical RG steps can be efficiently implemented on extremely large system sizes, enabling accurate determination of critical properties.